rickfay/z17-randomizer/README.md

 ## Special Thanks

-- Tocapa for building the ALBWR foundation this hack built from
+- Tocapa for building the original ALBWR foundation this hack is built from
 - My Beta Testers: Br00ty, j_im, flora, and Herreteman

 ## License